|

 On January 2, 1997, RailServe

-made the move to a new server and also took on a new domain, www.railserve.com.
+made the move to a new server and also took on its own domain, RailServe.com.
 RailServe.com

 continued to receive increased traffic and by February was serving about 300